Lenovo Laptop RepairTeardown

 Remove the battery

 Remove the battery.
-The ThinkPad E480 only sports a battery with the capacity of 45Wh.
+The ThinkPad E480 only sports a battery with a capacity of 45Wh.

 Hard Disk